philips-software/TextSimilarityProcessor/README.md

 How to use the tool:
 --------

-From any editor which support Python (pref: pycharm, set cosine_source and text-de-duplication_monitoring as root by right clicking and selecting option)
+From any editor which support Python (pref: pycharm, set similarity_processor and text-de-duplication_monitoring as root by right clicking and selecting option)

 Make sure to set the right python interpreter and make sure it lists all the packages mentioned as mandate.

 Option 1: UI
 --------
-Execute the cosine_ui.py, which will open the UI window where you need to enter the options like,
+Execute the similarity_ui.py, which will open the UI window where you need to enter the options like,

 1. Path to the test/requirement/other other document to be analyzed.
 2. Similarity to be processed (find out 100% match, 99% etc...)